Swimmer in underwear abandoning the lake (4)

 'swimmer' is the definition.

-'underwear abandoning the lake' is the subsidiary indication.
+'in underwear abandoning the lake' is the wordplay.

 (Other definitions for ling that I've seen before include "Fish; heather", "Common heather", "Heather - fish", "A fish and a heather", "Burbot", "Slender food fish", "Swimmer", "Cod-like fish" and "Fish of the cod family".)